Bactrian language: Historical development

-The territorial expansion of the Kushans helped propagate Bactrian in other parts of Central Asia and North India.
+The territorial expansion of the Kushans helped propagate Bactrian in other parts of Central Asia and South Western Asia.

 In the 3rd century, the Kushan territories west of the Indus River fell to the Sasanians, and Bactrian began to be influenced by Middle Persian.
-The eastern extant of the Kushan Empire in Northwestern India, was conquered by the Gupta Empire.
-Besides the Pahlavi script and (occasionally) the Brahmi script, some coinage of this period is still in the Aryo (Bactrian) script.
+The eastern extent of the Kushan Empire in Northwestern India, was conquered by the Gupta Empire.
+Besides the Pahlavi script and the Brahmi script, some coinage of this period is still in the Aryo (Bactrian) script.

 From the mid-4th century, Bactria and northwestern India gradually fell under the control the Hephthalite and other Huna tribes.
 The Hephthalite period is marked by linguistic diversity; in addition to Bactrian, Middle Persian, Indo-Aryan and Latin vocabulary is also attested.
-The Hephthalites ruled these regions until the 7th century when they were overrun by the Umayyad Caliphate, after which official use of Bactrian ceased.
+The Hephthalites ruled these regions until the 7th century, when they were overrun by the Umayyad Caliphate, after which official use of Bactrian ceased.
 Although Bactrian briefly survived in other usage, that also eventually ceased, and the latest known examples of the Bactrian script, found in the Tochi Valley in Pakistan, date to the end of the 9th century.